turing4ever/turing4ever.github.io/_posts/2018-10-17-how-to-replace-favicon-and-logo.md

 key: 20181017
 tags: jekyll jekyll-text-theme howto
 ---
-I would like to customize the `favicon` and `logo` on the blog and found some instructions here: https://tianqi.name/jekyll-TeXt-theme/docs/zh/logo-and-favicon
+If you are using jekyll-text-theme and hosting your blog on github, how do you customize the `favicon` and `logo` on the blog?
+Here are some instructions:
+https://tianqi.name/jekyll-TeXt-theme/docs/zh/logo-and-favicon

 If you simply follow the instructions, it will almost work.
-Almost.
+Almost!

 If you are hosting it on github.com with remote-theme, you shouldn't update `_includes/head.html`.
 Assuming that you haven't changed any filenames for the icons,